-We are not able to offer fee waivers for the CSS/Financial Aid PROFILE.
+We are not able to offer fee waivers for the CSS Profile.
 If you have difficulties completing the CSS profile, please contact the Admissions Office at international@ND.edu.

 We require all students to take either the SAT or the ACT.
 We do not have a preference as to which standardized test you choose.

-- An applicant scores 600 or above on the Critical Reading section of the previous SAT (taken prior to March 2016), or 650 on the Evidence-Based Reading and Writing section of the redesigned SAT (Information on the redesigned SAT is available here [link to FAQs].);
+- An applicant scores 650 or above on the Evidence-Based Reading and Writing section of the SAT

 - An applicant scores 26 or above on the English or Reading sections of the ACT.

-Oftentimes, a TOEFL score helps balance your testing record.
+Oftentimes, strong score on the English proficiency exams helps balance your testing record.

-We require 100 out of 120 on the Internet-based TOEFL exam.
+We strongly recommend 100 out of 120 on the Internet-based TOEFL exam.